42 Ways to Lose 5 Inches of Belly Fat

 Tips: Start with just steps 1 – 3 before progressing to steps 4 – 6.
 Use your hand to check whether or not your back is flat.
 Depending on core strength, hamstring flexibility, and hip flexor strength, further extend the legs.

 How to do it: Set your forearms on the floor with elbows directly under your shoulders and legs fully extended behind you, with your knees locked out.
-The trick to this exercise is to be as parallel to the ground as possible, so try not let your hips drop or your head push toward the ground.
+The trick to this exercise is to be as parallel to the ground as possible, so try not to let your hips drop or your head push toward the ground.
 The more aligned you are, the more effective it is.
 Draw your navel in, squeeze your butt and try to pull your elbows toward your feet (this will engage your lats).
 If you are doing this exercise properly, you will probably only be able to hold it for 20 seconds.
-That's OK—put your knees back down on the ground with your forearms in place, rest for a few seconds and have at another rep.
+That's OK—put your knees back down on the ground with your forearms in place, rest for a few seconds, and have at another rep.

-By running, biking or rowing after you've hit the weights—when your body is already tired—the same speed or intensity will have a greater effect on your fat and calorie burn than had you done it beforehand.
+By running, biking, or rowing after you've hit the weights—when your body is already tired—the same speed or intensity will have a greater effect on your fat and calorie burn than had you done it beforehand.